SergioVargasDev/QualtiaPlay/README.md

   <img width="480" height="300" src="images/qualtiaplay.jpg">
 </div>

+## Overview:
+QualtiaPlay is a web platform developed during the uOttaHack 6 x i-Hack Mty 2024 Hackathon, winning 1st place overall out of 600+ participants.
+It features a gamified loyalty program with a unique digital currency, "tokens," allowing customers to redeem rewards and enhance engagement.

 ## Purpose
 **QualtiaPlay** was conceptualized and developed during the **uOttaHack 6 x i-Hack Mty 2024 hackathon** to address the challenge presented by **Qualtia**: attracting more clients and maintaining their loyalty.
 Recognizing that **Qualtia** sells refrigerated products to markets, our solution leverages gamification and a unique digital currency system to enhance customer engagement and retention.